Doctor-Hacker/PHP-App-Remote-Code-Execution-Testbed/README.md

 ![alt text](https://github.com/Doctor-Hacker/PHP-App-Remote-Code-Execution-Testbed/blob/master/menu3.png)

 You should find that UniServerZ is running in the tool bar.
 PHP and MYSQL should be running.
+If they are not, check that no other app is using the relevant ports.

 ![alt text](https://github.com/Doctor-Hacker/PHP-App-Remote-Code-Execution-Testbed/blob/master/menu4.png)